• Skip to primary navigation

 If using natural peanut butter or unsweetened nut butter, consider adding a tablespoon of maple syrup for some natural sweetness.

-The ingredient amounts listed may vary depending on how much of each ingredient you use, so make sure to have a little extra for each ingredient in case you need more.
+The ingredient amounts listed may vary depending on how much of each you use, so make sure to have a little extra of each on hand in case you need more.

-Make sure the bottom of your pb cup is a thi layer.
+Make sure the bottom of your pb cup is a thin layer.
 Your teeth will thank me.

 Nutrition